This post may contain affiliate links. Read my disclaimer to learn more.

 You can!
-Not only is this cost effective, it’s sustainable and a great way to get your garden started!
+Not only is this cost-effective, but it’s also sustainable and a great way to get your garden started!

-Get my free regrowing guide in my resource library here.
+Get my free regrowing guide in my resource library.

 Extra carrot heads, garlic bases + skins, celery ends, onion butts + skins make great additions to stocks and bone broth.